 HOW TO USE

-Once a week, take a drop of our original pure camellia oil, warm it in between hands, and then rub the oil onto the comb.
+Once a week, take a drop of our original pure camellia oil, warm it between hands, and then rub the oil onto the comb.
 Do not use soap or water to wash the comb, and only use pure vegetable oil to prevent breakage.
-If the comb needs to be deep cleaned, please use a toothbrush with a little bit of camellia oil (or vegetable oil) and gently wipe around the comb’s teeth.
-“Oil removes oil.”
+If the comb needs to be deep cleaned, please use a toothbrush with a bit of camellia oil (or vegetable oil) and gently wipe around the comb's teeth.
+"Oil removes oil."
 This is the traditional way to maintain Tsuge combs.
-Please do the same cleansing method for the Tsuge brush but using the Q-tips dipped with camellia oil.
-Massaging your scalp with the Tsuge brush once a day helps boost blood circulation and improve your complexion.
-Facial skin and scalp are the same; that’s why your facial skin pulls when you put your hair up in a ponytail.
+Please do the same cleansing method for the Tsuge brush but use the Q-tips dipped with camellia oil.
+Massaging your scalp with the Tsuge brush once a day helps boost blood circulation and improve complexion.
+Facial skin and scalp are the same; that's why your facial skin pulls when you put your hair up in a ponytail.